 Number decomposition

-Today we are offering simple templates to practice number decomposition.
-The number houses are designed entirely neutral.
-Therefore, they can be used together with any material: tiles, beads, counting rods, etc. Number decomposition until 10 is an important prerequisite for calculating beyond ten.
+We are offering simple templates to practice number decomposition.
+The number houses are designed entirely neutrally.
+Therefore, they can be used in conjunction with any material, such as tiles, beads, or counting rods.
+Number decomposition up to 10 is an important prerequisite for calculating beyond 10.
 The templates are in A4 format.
-Use your printer options to print […]
+Use your printer options to print multiple originals on one sheet.

 I can count